YiMihi/elm-with-jwt/outline.md

                 else
                     str2
             ```
     - `Model -> (Cmd Msg)` takes a model and returns a function that accepts a command with a message parameter
+    - Union types: case expression - model user interactions and can have a guarantee of no RTE for all branches
+    - Anonymous functions
+        - Anonymous function with parameter: `\str -> "Hi " ++ str`
+        - Anonymous function passing nothing: `\_ -> "Hi"`
 - Hello World Elm app
     - Create a basic main view
     - `index.html` and styles